Last January, I lost what would have been a well paying remote gig because I didn’t have an online portfolio to show my work.

 I haven’t used these for myself but I’ve viewed a couple of portfolios on it.
 This is ideal for designers and developers; UI/UX designers, product designers, Graphic Designers and co.

 Never underestimate the power of LinkedIn.
 LinkedIn is the online version of a job fair where you are in a huge space with recruiters and CEO’s and you have the chance to prove yourself to them.
 There is an option to include your published articles and projects.
 If you don’t have a LinkedIn account, after reading this post, create one immediately.

 I saved the best for last.
 I am a huge WordPress fan.
 I’ve been blogging with WordPress since 2016 and although I’ve tried other content management systems, WordPress is my number 1.

-The free option is also quite limited, what you would get is a site like www.xyz.wordpress.com instead of www.xyz.com, which doesn’t signal professionalism like we discussed above.
+The free option is also quite limited, what you would get is a site like www.xyz.wordpress.com instead of www.xyz.com, which doesn’t signal professionalism as we discussed above.

 Thank you so much for reading.
 This is the first in many articles to come to help you succeed in this creative lifestyle.
-You really do not have to do it alone like I did when I started out.
+You really do not have to do it alone like I did when I started.

 Always have in mind that a portfolio exists so you can sell yourself.
 It should include the achievements that would make a client hire you immediately.